 1. Shoreline Changes

-Basic to the character of waterfront conditions I their dynamic nature.
+Basic to the character of waterfront conditions their dynamic nature.
 The prime example of this is Essex’s Great Meadow.
 A characteristic of this pendant bar is its “mobility.”

 “Periodic deposition of river sediments, particularly during major spring floods, build them up so that they can be colonized by plants whose roots are tolerant to irregular flooding.
 In the flats behind the bar, a marsh develops.
 The cove is characterized by mud flats and tidal creeks and it is influenced by freshwater flowing in from tributaries and daily tides.”